runepnpgodtraining1lol1-sudo/agglayer-docs/docs/agglayer/get-started/bridge-assets.md

 ## Step 4: Check Transaction Status via the Transaction API

 Before proceeding with claiming the asset, you need to verify its current status using the Transaction API.
 This step is typically performed using Postman or a cURL command.
+Using Postman, import the API endpoint to check the status of your transaction.
+This query will return details such as the token bridged, the amount, and the current state of the transaction.
+### Remember to get your API Key via this [link](https://polygontechnology.notion.site/Api-Gateway-Service-Documentation-13b80500116a80439ee3c34a850c416b)

 ### API Endpoints